pret/pokeemerald/docs/bugs_and_glitches.md

 # Bugs and Glitches

 These are known bugs and glitches in the original Pokémon Emerald game: code that clearly does not work as intended, or that only works in limited circumstances but has the possibility to fail or crash.
+Defining the `BUGFIX` and `UBFIX` preprocessor variables will fix some of these automatically. `UBFIX` will already be defined for MODERN builds.

 Fixes are written in the `diff` format.
 If you've used Git before, this should look familiar: